Teaching and the SDGs

 If you have any questions, simply send an email to bwidee@hdm-stuttgart.de

-Act Green (3 ECTS, summer semester)
+Act Green (3 ECTS, currently on pause)

 Do you have a brilliant idea that could make the campus more sustainable?
 But you don't know how to implement it?
 Or you have a lot of energy and drive and would like to implement a sustainable project at the university, but you are still missing the perfect idea?
 Then Act Green is just the right thing for you!
 The Green Office will help you become a change agent for sustainable change.
 And on top of that, you will earn 3 ECTS for your commitment!
 Just get in touch with us!